MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-09-13-preventing-accidental-internet-exposure-of-aws-resources.md

 ## Short comings

-- `eks:CreateCluster`
+While it is true in almost all cases, that an Internet Gateway (IGW) is a prerequisite to expose an asset to the Internet, there are exceptions:

+- `eks:CreateCluster` creates an Internet-facing assets in _another_ AWS account, one that you do not own.
-- `globalaccelerator:Create*`
+- `globalaccelerator:Create*` creates an accelerator which..
+TODO
-- New IAM Actions
+- Future IAM Actions similar to the above

+It is likely I missed some, let me know via email and I'll update this.

+To be clear, I am not talking about messing up an IAM trust policy or a [resource-based policy](https://matthewdf10.medium.com/aws-accounts-as-security-boundaries-97-ways-data-can-be-shared-across-accounts-b933ce9c837e) -- only what could show up from doing traditional network scanning / searching Shodan.

-For new IAM Services, you should have an allowlist strategy that limits the amount of AWS services you need to know in-depth.
+For most AWS accounts, you should have an allowlist strategy for IAM service prefixes, that limit the amount of AWS services you need to know in-depth, and help know which obscure services your engineers are using.

-For Sandbox accounts, this is not feasible, so you will need to manually maintain a deny list of these IAM Actions.
+For sandbox accounts, this is not feasible, so you will need to manually maintain a deny list of these IAM actions or services.[^1424]

-(Granted, you should be re-creating sandbox accounts [or less ideally, nuking] regularly and only have public data in them.)
+[^1424]: Granted, you should be seamlessly re-creating sandbox accounts [or less ideally, nuking] regularly and only have public data in them.

 ## FAQ